 The Role of Faith

 Many people in our culture claim to have faith, but we need to ask the question, Faith in what?
 Faith in ourselves?
 Faith in some vague notion of a God who is watching over us?
-Faith in . . . our own faith?
+Or faith in . . . our own faith?
 None of these answers captures the biblical idea of faith, the kind of faith that restores us to God.
 To understand the proper role of faith, let’s consider faith in relation to three different aspects of our salvation: the basis of our salvation, the means of our salvation, and the evidence of our salvation.

 The Basis of Faith

 We will completely miss the gospel if we do not see that Jesus is the basis of our salvation.
 We could never stand before God and claim to be righteous on our own, for there is nothing we can do—no matter how committed or radical we might be—to cover up the fact that we have rebelled against God.
-We do not rely on ourselves, or even our own faith, to make us right with God.
+Additionally, we do not rely on ourselves, or even our own faith, to make us right with God.
 The only way anyone can be declared innocent before God is based on someone else’s innocence, namely, Christ’s.
 We are restored to God based solely on the life, death, and resurrection of Jesus.

 The Means of Faith